SpeCT/CouchDB-XO_Auth/README.md

   Once the Facebook and CouchDB login have completed this is the URL that the initial call will be redirected to.
 Any value passed to the initial _\_fb__ call param _clientapptoken_ will be appended to this URL.

+**redirect\_deny**
+  Once user rejected the Facebook App permissions this is the URL that the initial call will be redirected to.

 Twitter Configuration
 --------------------